 Yes.
 Online entry is the only way to enter a 3D doodle this year.
 Parents, non-profit leaders, and teachers can also enter 2D doodles online.
 See the Enter page for detailed instructions, and use the Enter page to enter a doodle via the digital submission form.

 Can I tape the doodle to the entry form?

 Yes.
 If the doodle is drawn on another sheet of paper, you can tape it to the official entry form.
 Just be sure that the tape is clear, the doodle fits above the description, and the information on the bottom of the entry form is visible.

 Students can trace the logo outline on the entry form, or start from scratch by using any materials they wish.
 Students are free to design their doodles however they want as long as they use the letters G-o-o-g-l-e.
 Please note that since the winning doodle will be appearing on the Google homepage, we will be judging 2D and 3D doodles in a 2D format.

 Please see the Judging section of the How it Works page for details about how the contest is judged.

 We’re working hard on putting together a future-forward panel of judges to help decide the winning doodle.
 You’ll be able to learn more about them on the Judges page.
 Stay tuned!

 Is the public involved in the voting process?

 Yes.
 Once the entry period is closed and our judges have narrowed the field to the 53 best doodles, the public will be invited to vote online.
-Voters will be asked to select their favorite doodles, one from each grade group.
+Voters will be asked to select their favorite doodles.
 Help spread the word for your favorite doodles by sharing them with your friends and family.